 Spring Setting for Your Thermostat

-When the warm breezes of spring approach, do not turn off your thermostat just yet.
+When the warm breezes of spring approaches, do not turn off your thermostat just yet.
 Leave the settings in the heat position exactly as you would for winter.
 In the early days of spring, temperatures can still hover around freezing in many regions of the country.
 It is not unlikely to get a winter storm even at the end of spring.

 Summer Setting for Your Thermostat